bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Additionally, a more sophisticated `FogFalloff::Atmospheric` mode is available which provides _more physically accurate_ results by taking light `extinction` and `inscattering` into account separately.

-[`DirectionalLight`] influence is also supported for all fog modes via the `directional_light_color` and `directional_light_exponent` parameters, mimicking the light dispersion effect seen on sunny outdoor environments.
+[`DirectionalLight`] influence is also supported for all fog modes via the `directional_light_color` and `directional_light_exponent` parameters, mimicking the light dispersion effect seen in sunny outdoor environments.

 ![The new atmospheric_fog example showcases a terrain with atmospheric fog and directional light influence.](atmospheric-fog.png)